The Free Application For Federal Student Aid (FAFSA)

-Step 4: Provide the UGA Office of Student Financial Aid (OSFA) any of the following documentation they request from you.
+Step 4: Provide the UGA Office of Student Financial Aid (OSFA) additional documentation if it is requested.

-- After OSFA receives your Institutional Student Information Record (ISIR), they will determine if you are required to provide any additional documentation to complete the FAFSA process.
-If additional information or documentation is needed, OSFA will send an e-mail to your UGAMail account directing you to Log in to Athena to access your unsatisfied financial aid requirements and view the information or documents you need to provide them.
+- Often times the Department of Education requires schools to obtain additional information from you to complete your FAFSA.
+If additional information or documentation is needed, UGA OSFA will send an e-mail to your UGAMail account directing you to Log in to Athena to access your unsatisfied financial aid requirements and view the information needed.

 Step 5: Once all of your financial aid requirements are satisfied, and if you meet the Basic Student Eligibility Requirements OSFA will be able to award you the federal financial aid for which you are otherwise eligible.